toast-haste/toast-haste.framework/README.md

 ![Logo](https://cloud.githubusercontent.com/assets/4951898/19913934/252fd2d8-a0ea-11e6-92e2-c4225e97a020.png)

 # TOAST Haste framework
 `TOAST Haste framework` is the asynchronous java game server framework for easy development.
+Event though it currently support UDP only, we will support TCP as soon as possible.
+We are not experts of a open source project. if you would like to help us, please do not hesitate to contact me

 `Haste is a spell that boosts the player movement speed and attack speed.`